Students Fought For Abortion Access On California Campuses. Now It's Gov. Brown's Turn.

-These past weeks, The U.S. has been transfixed by their most recent Supreme Court nomination.
-Watching whether the U.S. Senate will confirm a man who has been accused of sexual assault and who likely would vote to significantly restrict — or even overturn— a federal right to legal abortion.
+These past weeks, our nation has been transfixed by our most recent Supreme Court nomination.
+We are watching whether the Senate will confirm a man who has been accused of sexual assault and who likely would vote to significantly restrict — or even overturn— our federal right to legal abortion.
 Whether he is appointed or not, it is likely that any court nominee will support significant restrictions to abortion law.
-After all, U.S. President Donald Trump promised as much and seems intent on following through.
+After all, President Donald Trump promised as much and seems intent on following through.

-It is against this backdrop that American students and allies across the state of California are urging their own governor to take action.
+It is against this backdrop that students and our allies across the state of California are urging our own governor to take action.

 Advertisement

-U.S. Gov. Jerry Brown has the opportunity to implement a historic expansion of abortion access for California students by signing SB 320 into law and bringing medication abortion to student health centres at California public universities.
+Gov. Jerry Brown has the opportunity to implement a historic expansion of abortion access for California students by signing SB 320 into law and bringing medication abortion to student health centers at California public universities.

 Every student should have access to abortion regardless of their income or where they go to school.
-Rather than merely defining themselves against draconian restrictions in other U.S. states, California has a responsibility to define a commitment to reproductive rights by executing a significant expansion of abortion access.
+Rather than merely defining ourselves against draconian restrictions in other states, California has a responsibility to define our commitment to reproductive rights by executing a significant expansion of abortion access.

 Advertisement